 A general contractor may use subcontractors to complete the work.
-The contractor can also have members of his crew show up to your house.
+The contractor can also have members of their crew show up to your house.
 It’s possible that a crew member and an apprentice show up instead of the contractor you signed an agreement with.
 Sometimes, this isn’t a problem at all.
-Other times, it can be an issue, especially if you choose a contractor based on their particular skills and they hire a cheaper, less skilled substitute to do the job without informing you.
-It can also happen that the contractor you sign the agreement with ends up passing on the work to a less costly substitute and never come back and visit the client.
-Just when you thought you were working with contractor X, contractor Y (who costs less and has a lower skillset) is working on your home.
+Other times, it can be an issue, especially if you chose a contractor for their particular skillset and they hire a cheaper, less skilled substitute to do the job without informing you.
+Just when you thought you were working with contractor X, contractor Y (who costs less and is less experienced) is working on your home.
 Know who to talk to if you’re not happy.

 12. Will there be a written contract?

-In the event that you’re forced to enforce the penalty clause, your relationship with your contractor may turn sour.
+In the event that you need to enforce the penalty clause, your relationship with your contractor may turn sour.
 That’s another reason to choose the right contractor from the start.

 13. How does payment work?

 Besides signing a detailed agreement, be sure to put together a detailed payment schedule and understand its terms.
-The first payment you’ll make will undoubtedly be the deposit.
-The deposit often represents 15% of the total cost of your renovation.
+The first payment you’ll make will undoubtedly be the deposit, which is often 15% of the total cost of your renovation.
 We suggest you provide the contractor with this sum as close as possible to your project’s start date.
 During the renovation process, do your best to only pay for work that has been completed and nothing more.
-By doing so, you’re sure not to pay the entire project before it’s complete as well as avoiding the chances your contractor finishes up quickly and deserts the work site.
-If ever you begin payment over 2 months before the project’s start date, make sure your contractor has a trust account and make sure that you write your check to “CONTRACTOR NAME in trust”.
+By doing so, you won’t pay for the entire project before it’s complete and avoid the risk of your contractor finishing up quickly and deserting the work site.
+If ever you begin payment over 2 months before the project’s start date, make sure your contractor has a trust account and make sure that you write your cheque to “CONTRACTOR NAME in trust”.

 14. How will I know that all subcontractors have been paid?

-Note that your general contractor is likely to hire subcontractors and your home can be used as collateral if ever they don’t pay the subcontractors.
+Note that your general contractor is likely to hire subcontractors and your home can be used as collateral if they don’t pay them.
 That means you might even pay for the work twice without being aware of it.
 But, how will you know if the contractor properly paid all the subcontractors he has hired?

 Every time a subcontractor is hired, you should receive a notice of disclosure.
 It’s important you save these notices as they’re proof that part of the work was subcontracted to a third party.
 You can also ask this third party for a copy of their invoice so that you have proof the general contractor paid them.
-If you plan on writing a check for supplies – like windows and doors – make sure you put the contractor’s name on it along with that of the supplier.
-To learn more on the topic, take a look at our article: 5 Things You Can Do to Avoid Paying Twice for a Renovation Project.
+If you plan on writing a cheque for supplies like windows and doors, make sure you put the contractor’s name on it along with the supplier.
+There are lots of things you can do to avoid paying extra for a renovation project!

 15. How will the job wrap up?

-The contract should include debris disposal at the end of any job.
-Sometimes contractors who are running behind on a project will do 90% of the work well, and then disappear to start working on another site before your job is completed.
-If there is a penalty involved and/or a set definition of what the “end of the job” should look like that both parties have agreed to, you’ll be more likely to see things wrap up quickly and painlessly.
+The contract should include debris disposal.
+Sometimes contractors who are running behind on a project will do 90% of the work well and then disappear to start working at another site before your project is complete.
+If there is a penalty involved and/or set definition of what the completed work should look like that both parties have agreed to, you’ll be more likely to see things wrap up quickly and painlessly.

-Keep in mind that, if ever a penalty needs to be applied, it can put a strain on your relationship with the contractor.
-Hence the importance of working with a trustworthy contractor from the get go.
+Keep in mind that if a penalty needs to be applied, it can put a strain on your relationship with the contractor.

 16. What warranties do you offer on the work being done?

 CAUTION: Some contractors declare bankruptcy and open a new company under a different legal name.
-Hence the importance of asking them how long their business has existed.
+This is why it’s important to ask contractors how long they’ve been in business.
 Being cautious never hurt anybody!

 Do you want to minimize risk and save time?

-Reno-Assistance has already verified hundreds of contractors for you.
-We make sure to put you in touch with professionals who bear the 360° Verified Contractor seal, and we’ll send you a report with everything you need to know about them before your initial meeting.
+RenoAssistance has already vetted thousands of contractors for you.
+We only put you in touch with Verified Contractors, and we’ll send you a Verification Report with everything you need to know about them before your initial meeting.

-An advisor will be with you every step of the way, helping with everything from comparing the renovation proposals you receive, analyzing the credentials of the prospects, and seeing you through to the completion of the project.
+Our Renovation Advisors will be with you every step of the way, helping with everything from comparing the quotes you receive to project completion, so you can make an informed decision.